LYCHEEMEM

 Unified Memory Retrieval

-• Configurable top_k, graph & skill toggles
+• Supports top_k, semantic memory, and skill toggles

 POST /memory/synthesize